SaschaZeGerman/loginbuddy-tools/README.md

 ## Initiating the authorization code flow

-Assuming there is a web UI that shows a button such as `Login with providerXYZ` and a click on that button calls a HttpServlets GET method.
+Assuming there is a web UI that shows a button such as `Login with providerXYZ` and a click on that button calls a HttpServlets POST method.

-The code below is placed in the GET method:
+The code below is placed in the POST method:

 - Creating the authorization URL:
   - `...` // request validations are handled here
-  - `String choosenProvider = httpRequest.getParameter("provider");`  // the choosenProvider is also configured in Loginbuddys configuration
+  - `String choosenProvider = httpRequest.getParameter("provider");`  // the choosen provider is also configured in Loginbuddys configuration
   - `String authorizationUrl = SidecarClient.createAuthRequest(choosenProvider).build().getAuthorizationUrl();`  // other parameters can be set before calling *build()*
   - `...`
 - Redirecting the user to the provider: